 The potential power cut would also lead to the loss of the water supply.

 The crisis started in the summer, when Sark's Electricity Price Commissioner ordered Sark Electricity to drop its prices by 14 pence a unit, from 66p to 52p.
 Sark Electricity said this would plunge the utility into £20,000 of monthly losses.

 Now the electricity provider says it will be switching off the power by the end of the month.

-Last week the government shipped over generators which are set to reconnect vital areas in the middle of the island, such as the doctors surgery, the Sark Hall, the avenue, the Sanctuary Centre and food stores so frozen food can be provided for the island.
+Last week the which are set to reconnect vital areas in the middle of the island, such as the doctors surgery, the Sark Hall, the avenue, the Sanctuary Centre and food stores so frozen food can be provided for the island.

 Those who usually provide supplies such as fuel are making sure they stock up as much as they can to help islanders if the lights do go out.

 Several people have asked if I've got plenty of fuel in, mainly diesel to power the generators.
 I've been asked to make sure I've got a little bit of extra petrol in which hopefully will be here next week so people just want to make sure there's enough fuel.
 If they don't have some form of back up they'll be without everything.
 You can't cook, you don't have light, you can't get water because the bore holes won't work, you lose everything.